 So what is Ophiolite?

 The term ophiolite is frequently misused as a rock type when in reality it refers to a sequece of rocks or rock types.
-Ophiolite is actually a section of the earth’s oceanic crust and upper mantle that has been uplifted and typically is exposed on top of continental crust.
-The emplacement of oceanic crust on top of continental crust is a geological process called obduction.
+We often hear people saying “where can i see some ophiolite” or “where can i get a sample of ophiolite“.
+Ophiolite is actually a section or sequence of the earth’s oceanic crust and upper mantle that has been uplifted and typically is exposed on top of other continental crust.
+The emplacement of oceanic crust on top of continental crust is as noted above, a geological process called obduction.

 This is shown in the adjacent diagram where (top) two elements of continental lithosphere converge forcing oceanic lithosphere to be subducted under the continental lithosphere.
-Eventually oceanic lithosphere is pushed onto continental lithosphere (centre).
-Finally the two elements of continental lithosphere collide and ride over the obducted ophiolite sequence (lower).
+Eventually oceanic lithosphere is pushed onto continental lithosphere (centre left).
+Finally the two elements of continental lithosphere collide and ride over the obducted ophiolite sequence.

 This process produces a characteristic sequence of rock types collectivel referred to a an ophiolite sequence.
-This is expanded below.
+This is expanded and shown in more detail below.

 The adjacent diagram shows a schematic ophiolite sequence.
 The ‘moho’ (or mohorovicic discontinuity) horizons are important as they divide the upper mantle sequence from the oceanic crust sequence.
-Th eseismic mohon is the horizon physically detected from seismic data while the petrologic moho represents a chemical change.
+The seismic moho is the horizon physically detected from seismic data while the petrologic moho represents a chemical change in the rock.

 Mantle sequence: